SJSUFall2019-CMPE272/Eventify/README.md

 # Design Thinking
 ## Personas
-* Admin: Admin's responsibilities include:
+1. Admin: Admin's responsibilities include:
- 1. Creating access credentials for event organizers
+ * Creating access credentials for event organizers
- 2. Providing RFID reader machines and RFID tags based on expected number of attendees and number of individual concurrent event rooms/stalls.
+ * Providing RFID reader machines and RFID tags based on expected number of attendees and number of individual concurrent event rooms/stalls.
- 3. Provide/Sell generated leads to various vendors.
+ * Provide/Sell generated leads to various vendors.

-* Event Organizer: Event Organizer will be responsible for:
+2. Event Organizer: Event Organizer will be responsible for:
- 1. Register attendee/vendor/speaker details.
+ * Register attendee/vendor/speaker details.
- 2. Mapping RFID tags to attendees.
+ * Mapping RFID tags to attendees.
- 3. Mapping stalls and conference/event rooms to RFID readers.
+ * Mapping stalls and conference/event rooms to RFID readers.
- 4. Add event descriptions that will be visible to attendees.
+ * Add event descriptions that will be visible to attendees.

-* Event Attendees: Event attendees will be able to view event/speaker details.
+3. Event Attendees: Event attendees will be able to view event/speaker details.

+## Hill Statement
+* At the end of every event, data will be processed and leads will be generated for every individual vendor.
+* At the same time, a report will be generated for each speaker which will depict how well the speaker was able to resonate with the audience.